11ty/11ty-website/src/docs/virtual-templates.md

   parent: Template Languages
   key: Virtual Templates
   order: 9
-  excerpt: Create a template or layout using configuration only.
+  excerpt: Create a template or layout that only lives in your configuration file.
 ---
 # Virtual Templates {% addedin "3.0.0-alpha.15" %}